conradakunga/Blog/_posts/2020-11-23-http-redirects-using-httpclient.md

 ![](../images/2020/11/HeadersResponse.png)

-The key header here is Location.
+The key header here is `Location`.

 If the `AllowAutoRedirect` is `true`, the `HttpClient` will retrieve the value of this header and automatically make a request to the URL specified there.

-Now I opened by saying it is partly true and partly false that the HttpClient automatically follows redirects, and I seem to have proved otherwise.
+Now I opened by saying it is partly true and partly false that the `HttpClient` automatically follows redirects, and I seem to have proved otherwise.

 Here's the thing: even with `AllowAutoRedirect` being true, a request to a **http** resource that has been redirected to a **https** resource will **NOT** be auto redirected.

-In other words a `http` or `https` resource redirected to another `http` or `https` resource will redirect just fine.
+**In other words a `http` or `https` resource redirected to another `http` or `https` resource will redirect just fine.**

-Where it will break is if the origin is `http` and the corresponding redirect isn't; or if the origin in `https` and the corresponding redirect isn't.
+**Where it will break is if the origin is `http` and the corresponding redirect isn't; or if the origin in `https` and the corresponding redirect isn't.**

 And to make things more complicated, this change was introduced in .NET Core, as it is arguably more secure.